Run-Wild-Studio/Easy-API/docs/API-setup/creating-your-api.md

 ---
 layout: page
-title: Creating your API
+title: Creating your API Feed
 permalink: /setup/creating
 ---
-# Creating your Api
+# Creating your API Feed

-Each field is fairly self-explanatory, but any additional information is provided below.
+Setting up your API feed involves configuring various fields.
+Although each field is quite self-explanatory, additional details are provided below:

 ### Name

-Setup a name for your api, so you can easily keep track of what you're importing.
+Set a name for your API feed to easily track your imports.

 ### Target Site

-If you have a multi-site Craft installation, you'll have an additional “Target Site” setting where you can select which site the elements should be initially saved in.
-The content will get propagated to your other sites from there, according to your fields’ Translation Method settings.
+For multi-site Craft installations, choose a **Target Site** where elements will be initially saved.
+Content will then propagate to other sites based on **Translation Method** settings.

-### Api URL
+### API URL

-Provide the URL for your api.
-This can be an absolute URL, relative (to the web root) and make use of any [aliases](https://docs.runwildstudio.co.nz/v3/config/#aliases).
-If this API is fetching data relative to another entity insert {{ Id }} in the URL and select Parent Element Type and Parent Element Id Field to dynamically update the URL per parent entity record.
+Specify the API URL.
+It can be absolute, relative (to the web root), and may utilize aliases.
+For dynamic URL updates per parent entity record, insert the URL relative to another entity and select Parent Element Type and Parent Element Id Field.

 ### Parent Element Type

-Select the [element type](../mapping/element-types.md) you wish to use when fetching data from an API which is related to another entity.
+Select the [element type](/mapping/element-types) when fetching data from an API related to another entity.

 ### Parent Element Id Field

-Select the field that is used from the parent element when you are using a parent element to determine the API URL.
+Choose the field used from the parent element to determine the API URL.

 ### Content Type

-Set the Content Type to match the type of data you're importing.
+Set the Content Type to match the data type being imported.
 Your options are:

 - JSON
 - XML